-The Group's finance costs mainly represent interest expenses on borrowings and lease liabilities.
-The finance costs increased from HK\$0.5 million for the year ended 30 June 2019 to HK\$5.5 million for the year ended 30 June 2020.
-The increase in finance costs was primarily due to (i) the increase in borrowings as a result of continuous investment by the Group and also to increase the Group's liquidity amidst the pandemic; and (ii) the relevant finance costs on lease liabilities recorded upon the adoption of HKFRS 16, Leases.
+The Group's finance costs mainly represent interest expenses on borrowings, account receivables factoring costs and lease liabilities.
+The finance costs increased from HK\$5.5 million for the year ended 30 June 2020 to HK\$6.8 million for the year ended 30 June 2021.
+The increase in finance costs was primarily driven by the higher sales.

-Loss for the year
+Profit for the year

-The Group recorded a net loss of HK\$77.5 million for the year ended 30 June 2020 as compared with a net loss of HK\$62.8 million for the year ended 30 June 2019.
+The Group recorded a profit after tax of HK\$7.1 million for the year ended 30 June 2021 as compared with a net loss of HK\$77.5 million for the year ended 30 June 2020.